MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 - Painting color formats : #RRGGBB, #RGB, rgb(r,g,b), keywords
 - Transforms
 - Text
-- Fonts (The text fonts used in the SVG file has to be installed on the operating system)
+- Fonts (the text fonts used in the SVG file has to be installed on the operating system)